arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/limit.md

 Above query returns the first five documents of the `users` collection.
 It could also be written as `LIMIT 0, 5` for the same result.
-Which documents it actually returns is rather arbitrary, because no explicit sorting order is specified however.
+Which documents it returns is rather arbitrary, because no explicit sorting order is specified, however.
 Therefore, a limit should be usually accompanied by a `SORT` operation.

+{{< info >}}
+In case multiple documents contain the same `SORT` attribute value, the result set does not contain those documents in a fixed order as the `SORT` operation does not guarantee a stable sort if there is no unique value to sort by.

+When stable sort is required, you can use a tiebreaker field.
+If the application has a preferred field that indicates the order of documents with the same score, then this field should be used in the `SORT` operation as a tiebreaker.
+If there is no such field, you can use the `_id` system attribute as it is unique and present in every document.
+{{< /info >}}

 The `offset` value specifies how many elements from the result shall be skipped.
 It must be 0 or greater.
 The `count` value specifies how many